Texas two-step bankruptcy: Cases

 While Texas divisive mergers have existed since 1989, only four companies have employed them to facilitate a subsequent bankruptcy to shield the parent company from tort liabilities as part of a Texas two-step.
+All four companies were represented by law firm Jones Day, although only three of the four have successfully navigated the process at this time.

 In 2017, Koch Industries-owned Georgia-Pacific spun off its liabilities from paper and building products that contained asbestos into a new entity called Bestwall through a Texas divisive merger.
 Bestwall declared bankruptcy in North Carolina three months later.

 In 2019, Saint-Gobain similarly spun off liabilities from building products produced by its North American subsidiary CertainTeed that contained asbestos into DBMP, which had no operations.
 DBMP filed for bankruptcy in North Carolina three months later.

 In 2020, Trane Technologies followed the same pattern and spun off its asbestos-related liabilities into Aldrich Pump and Murray Boiler, both of which declared bankruptcy seven weeks later in North Carolina.

 In 2021, Johnson & Johnson began the largest Texas two-step bankruptcy when it created LTL Management LLC to hold its asbestos-containing talc powder liabilities via a Texas divisive merger.
-LTL Management LLC declared bankruptcy in North Carolina just three days later.
-In 2023 the 3rd Circuit Court of Appeals ruled after an appeal that LTL's bankruptcy should be dismissed on the grounds that LTL was not in financial distress.
-All four companies were represented by law firm Jones Day.
+On October 14, 2021, LTL Management LLC declared bankruptcy in North Carolina.
+On January 30, 2023 the U.S. Court of Appeals for the Third Circuit ruled that LTL's bankruptcy should be dismissed on the ground that the company was not in financial distress, reversing a previous ruling by the Bankruptcy Court.
+On April 4, 2023, LTL filed for a second bankruptcy.
+On July 28, 2023, Chief Judge Michael Kaplan of the U.S. Bankruptcy Court in New Jersey dismissed the second bankruptcy.
+On April 1, U.S. District Judge Michael Shipp dismissed a third bankruptcy filing.
+Later in April 2025, U.S. Bankruptcy Judge denied requests by some plaintiffs lawyers to revive the bankruptcy.